reticivis-net/mediaforge/README.md

 - uses FFmpeg for most media functions
 - uses selenium and ChromeDriver to render captions in html with Chrome
     - look i know it sounds stupid but HTML is easy and flexible
+    - it's still very fast, 20 are running at once thanks to python's `multiprocessing.Pool`

 ## to self-host